CartoDB/augor/README.md

 well as an rtree for faster spatial processing.
 You need to provide a data path where it will create the rtree:

-    python prep.py path/to/rtree
+    pip install -r requirements.txt # you may want to do this in a virtualenv python prep.py path/to/rtree

 Currently, this assumes that the existing user can read, write, and create